swiftlang/swift-docc/README.md

 to learn the essentials of how to get started.

 ## Writing and Publishing Documentation with Swift-DocC

-The Starter Template provides the quickest, and easiest way to create a new article-only documentation website making use of DocC.
-To get started just click "[use the template](https://github.com/sofiaromorales/docc-template)"!

 If you want to learn how to write and format your documentation please refer to [Formatting Your Documentation Content](https://www.swift.org/documentation/docc/formatting-your-documentation-content).